bensetel/Interactive-Lab-Hub/Lab 3/README.md

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

-\*\** We could use the video input from the camera for ambient light conditions and adjust the screen color in reaction to them.
-We could also have it automatically cycle through colors, or "talk to itself" by using the text-to-speech output to generate speech-to-text input. *\*\*
+\*\** Drawing from the Wizard of Oz (WoZ) interactions, there are several insights that can guide the design of a more autonomous iteration.
+One possibility is leveraging the video input from the camera to gauge ambient light conditions, subsequently adjusting screen colors for optimal visibility.
+Furthermore, the system could be designed to autonomously cycle through an array of colors or even utilize the text-to-speech output to generate corresponding speech-to-text inputs, essentially enabling the system to "converse" with itself. *\*\*

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?